Independence weights for causal inference with continuous treatments: Introduction

-Our proposed weights can be used beyond simple weighted nonparametric estimators of the ADRF.
-Recently, \citet{kennedy2017non} and \citet{ diaz2013targeted} extended the idea of doubly robust estimation to continuous treatments, allowing for estimates that combine outcome regression models \citep{imbens2004nonparametric,hill2011bayesian} and the conditional density models.
+Our proposed weights can be used beyond simple weighted nonparametric estimators of the ADRF. \citet{kennedy2017non} and \citet{ diaz2013targeted} extended the idea of doubly-robust estimation to continuous treatments, allowing for estimates that combine outcome regression models \citep{imbens2004nonparametric,hill2011bayesian} and the conditional density models.
 This allows for relaxed dependence on the correctness of the regression and conditional density models.
-However, doubly robust estimators are not immune to highly variable weights and their finite sample performance can suffer materially if the conditional density model is misspecified.
+However, doubly-robust estimators are not immune to highly variable weights and their finite sample performance can suffer if the conditional density model is misspecified.
 We show that our weights can enhance doubly-robust estimators.
-In particular, our measure of dependence can provide a sharper bound on error for doubly robust estimators.
-This reveals that pairing of a reasonable outcome regression model with our weights in a doubly-robust fashion can be effective for estimating the ADRF.
-Our weight estimation procedure can also be modified to allow for exact decorrelation of chosen moments, allowing one to mitigate dependence while emphasizing decorrelation of certain features known to be important.
-This may improve performance in some settings.
+Pairing a reasonable outcome regression model with our weights in a doubly-robust fashion can be effective in estimating the ADRF.

 The remainder of this paper is organized as follows.
-We investigate the role of dependence in weighted estimation of the ADRF in Section \ref{sec:setup} and we develop a criterion that assesses how much dependence is mitigated by a set of weights, propose a new weight estimation strategy, and provide some corresponding theory in Section \ref{sec:methods}.
-We demonstrate the effectiveness of our approach in finite samples with a suite of challenging simulation studies in Section \ref{sec:simulations} and illustrate the use of our approach in a real-world study of EHR data in Section \ref{sec:data}.
+We investigate the role of dependence between the treatment and covariates in the estimation of the ADRF in Section \ref{sec:setup} and we develop a criterion that assesses how much dependence is mitigated by a set of weights, propose a new weight estimation strategy, and provide some corresponding theory in Section \ref{sec:methods}.
+We demonstrate the effectiveness of our approach in finite samples with a suite of challenging simulation studies in Section \ref{sec:simulations} and illustrate the use of our approach in a real-world study of electronic health record data in Section \ref{sec:data}.
 We conclude the paper with some discussion.